na-na-hi/renget/archive/c7bfn5.md

 “It will be a long time before something like that can happen.
 Can’t expect God to do all the work,”  He said, looking for the temple in the far distance, its spires hidden by the surrounding skyscrapers.
 “We would need air superiority, or it would just be the invasion all over again.”

-She stayed silent, her slitted pupils looking skyward.
-Her hands folded in silent pondering.
+She stayed silent, her slitted pupils turned skyward and her hands folded in silent pondering.
 Her scaled lips curled in a frown.

 “It’s not your fault, Kess.”
 Allen patted her knee, but her attention remained on the skyline.
 He took a slow breath, then pulled the van over to the side of the road.
 “I’m going to go check the camo.
 Can’t be too careful.”